Skip to main content

 Hybrid Athlete Macro Split Formula

 Hybrid athletes (HYROX, CrossFit, marathon + lifting) need macros tuned for both strength and endurance demand.
 Protein stays high (2.0-2.2 g/kg) to preserve lean mass under concurrent training.
 Carbs flex by session type: 6-8 g/kg on endurance-dominant days, 4-5 g/kg on lift-dominant days.
 Fat at 0.8-1.0 g/kg floor for hormone health.
-Roberts 2023 review framework — higher protein vs pure endurance, more carb than pure strength.
+The framework: higher protein than pure endurance, more carb than pure strength.

 Formula